SHI-Labs/CompFeat-for-Video-Instance-Segmentation/README.md

 # CompFeat: Comprehensive Feature Aggregation for Video Instance Segmentation
-# CompFeat: Comprehensive Feature Aggregation for Video Instance Segmentation

-This is the repo to host the dataset TextSeg and code for ComFeat from the following paper:
+This is the repo to host the code for ComFeat of the following paper:

-**CompFeat: Comprehensive Feature Aggregation for Video Instance Segmentation**, [ArXiv Link]()
+**CompFeat: Comprehensive Feature Aggregation for Video Instance Segmentation**, AAAI 2021 [ArXiv Link]()

 Yang Fu, Linjie Yang, Ding Liu, Thomas S. Huang and Humphrey Shi.